-The DREAMS Initial Training Network will investigate the problem of modeling, controlling, removing, and synthesizing acoustic reverberation with the aim of enhancing the quality and intelligibility of audio, music, and speech signals.
+The DREAMS Initial Training Network (ITN) was an FP7-PEOPLE Marie Curie ITN, aiming to investigate the problem of modeling, controlling, removing, and synthesizing acoustic reverberation with the aim of enhancing the quality and intelligibility of audio, music, and speech signals.

-The proposed research and training program builds upon four disciplines that are equally important in understanding and tackling the (de-)reverberation problem:
+The research training program of the DREAMS ITN revolves around four scientific disciplines that are equally important in understanding and tackling the (de-)reverberation problem:

 The DREAMS ITN has taken a significant step forward and made fundamental scientific contributions in each of those four disciplines.

 With the aim of equipping the DREAMS ITN research fellows with the best possible skills to carry out their research projects and develop their careers, a high-quality training program has been implemented, with local as well as network-wide training modules.